tamirgen/hidow/README.md

 - The page has the following sorting options:
  - Sort by price, rating, or category.
  - Find specific products by using the search bar.
- - Additional sorting bar the sort by:
+ - Additional sorting bar that sorts by:
   * Price- low to high and vice versa.
   * Rating- low to high and vice versa.
-  * Name- low to high and vice versa.
+  * Name- A to Z and vice versa.
-  * Category- low to high and vice versa.
+  * Category- A to Z and vice versa.

 - Every product has the following information:
   * Title